bash-j/mikey_nodes/README.md

 ![image](https://github.com/bash-j/mikey_nodes/assets/3195567/dbe07727-3b4e-473a-bdde-eb0d8ccb7e64)

-Shout out to masslevel on discord for the great idea to have nodes for metadata.
+I want to give a shout-out to masslevel on discord for the great idea to have nodes for metadata.

 This node lets you add more metadata to the image that is passed through this node in your workflow.
 The metadata should be written to the image file in the Save Image node.